bigj504/FAT32Analyzer/README.md

 NOTES:

-	Can easily apply the same logi of bpbEntry method to BPB backup just by changing the offsets to match the BPB backup location.
+	Can easily apply the same logic of bpbEntry method to BPB backup just by changing the offsets to match the BPB backup location.
 	(i.e. offset 0 in BPB entry would correspond to offset 3072 in BPB backup because 512 bytes per sector * 6 sectors (where the backup